umamaheswara-reddy/e-commerce/memento/systemPatterns.md

 # System Patterns: Personal E-Commerce Application

 This document describes the system architecture, key technical decisions, and design patterns for the e-commerce application.

+## 0. Styling & SASS Structure

+- The project uses the SASS 7-1 architecture for scalable and maintainable styles.
+- Each style folder contains an `_index.scss` to forward all partials, and `main.scss` imports only the index files.
+- Import order: abstracts → base → layout → components → vendors → themes.
+- Vendor and component overrides for Angular Material are placed in `vendors-extensions/` and `components/` respectively.

 ## 1. System Architecture